meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/mdp-options.rst

       Sharing may increase convergence initially, although the starting configurations can be critical, especially when sharing between many biases.

+.. mdp:: awh1-target-friction-optimize

+   .. mdp-value:: no

+      Do not modify the target distribution based on the AWH friction metric.

+   .. mdp-value:: yes

+      Optimize the target distribution based on the AWH friction metric.
+Regions with high friction (long autocorrelation times) will be sampled more.
+This modification can be used with any :mdp:`awh1-target` types and is applied after user provided target distribution modifications (:mdp:`awh1-user-data`), if any.
+If :mdp-value:`awh1-growth=exp-linear` the target distribution optimization starts
+      after leaving the initial phase.

 .. mdp:: awh1-ndim

    (1) [integer]